-Hallmarking is required by law in the UK.
-In fact, the UK has some of the strictest hallmarking laws.
-Every piece of jewellery sold in the UK that is made up of precious metal must be sent to one of four Assay Offices, where government employees will test each piece for the precious metal percentage, and then mark the piece with a hallmark.
+The UK holds some of the strictest hallmarking laws in the world.
+Every piece of jewellery made from precious metal and sold in the UK must be sent to one of four Assay Offices, where government employees test each piece for its precious metal percentage and stamp them with the relevant hallmarks.

-Historically, hallmarks in the UK were made by punching the mark into the metal.
-Today, lasers are also used to etch the mark into the piece.
-The mark that is made depends on which of the four Assay Offices the piece was sent to, but the presence of the mark indicates that the piece was proven to contain the amount of precious metal that the jeweller advertises.
+Historically, hallmarks in the UK were made by punching the mark into the metal with force.
+Today, it’s more common that lasers are used to etch the mark into the piece.
+The mark made depends on which of the four Assay Offices the piece was sent to, but the presence of the mark itself verifies that the piece was proven to contain the volume of precious metal that the jeweller advertised.

-The possible marks include an anchor for the Assay Office in Birmingham, a castle for Edinburgh, a rose for Sheffield, and a leopard head for London.
-In addition to this legally required hallmark, jewellery pieces will have a purity mark (which consists of two-digit numbers and the letter k, or three-digit numbers) and a maker’s mark (which could be nearly anything, but is often initials or a logo).
-Additionally, if a piece of jewellery was made in Britain before 1999, it will have a date stamped into it.
-This was a legal requirement of all British jewellery until that year.
+In addition to this legally required hallmark, jewellery must bear a purity mark (which consists of a two-digit numbers and the letter k, or a three-digit number) and a maker’s mark (which could be nearly anything, but is often initials or a logo).
+Our maker’s mark is ‘AL’ for ‘Arabel Lebrusan’.
+Additionally, if a piece of jewellery was created in Britain before 1999, it will bear a date stamp, a legal requirement of all British jewellery until that year.

 In the US, hallmarking is not a legal requirement.
-Many US jewellery collectors instead look for maker’s marks to assure them that a piece is of high quality.
-The problem is that maker’s marks are not regulated, so there is no way to connect a maker’s mark to a process that proves a piece is advertised honestly.
-In fact, in the US, there is no legal requirement to even register a maker’s mark.
-It is simply up to the maker to add their mark as they wish.
+Many US jewellery collectors instead look for certain maker’s marks for assurance that a piece is of high quality.
+The problem is that maker’s marks aren’t regulated, so there’s no way of connect a maker’s mark to a process that proves a piece is advertised honestly.
+In fact, in the US, there is no legal requirement to even register a maker’s mark; it’s simply up to the maker to add their mark as they wish.

-Some US companies that have large markets in the UK, do send their jewelry to UK Assay Offices to be hallmarked, so that they can legally sell their pieces overseas.
-For US customers who want assurances that a piece is advertised honestly, shopping with a company that follows this practice could be a safer bet than shopping elsewhere.
-But it’s important to note that there are no legal procedures for checking the quality of jewelry in the US before it is sold.
+Some US companies with large markets in the UK do send their jewellery to UK Assay Offices for hallmarking so they can legally sell their pieces overseas.
+For US customers seeking assurance that a piece is advertised honestly, shopping with a company that follows this practice could be a safer bet than shopping elsewhere.